Navjot Singh Sidhu - A Master of U-turns, From the Cricket Field to Political Arena

 A flat-track bully?

-Not that Sidhu’s contemporaries like a Sachin Tendulkar or a Rahul Dravid shone in challenging overseas conditions, yet his own numbers are heavily skewed in-home conditions.
+Sidhu’s contemporaries too were not as successful as Sachin Tendulkar or a Rahul Dravid in challenging overseas conditions, yet his own numbers are heavily skewed in-home conditions.
 A batting average of 42 (in 51 Test matches) is not bad, but if you get to know that he averaged around 33 abroad, it gives credence to the theory that he was ‘suspect’ against hostile pace attack.
 Sidhu managed just four Test hundreds - two against West Indies in 1989 and 1997 and two against Sri Lanka.
 Even in ODIs, none of his eight tons were scored outside the subcontinent.

 Punjab Potboiler: Cong Again Headless, With a Brave Face It Huddles to Placate a Sulking Sidhu